Welcome to the Island of Canna!

 Whats at the campsite?

-Pitches : for up to 8 tents - just choose your spot and pitch up!
+Pitches : just choose your spot for the best view and pitch up!

 Camping pods : our Puffin pod sleeps 2 and the Eagle and Otter Pods can sleep up to 4 people.

 Caravans: our two caravans sited near the farm steadings are fully equipped and can sleep 4-6 people.

 Bunkhouse: 8 Bed bunkhouse with toilet, shower and kitchen.
 (1 room with 6 bunks & 1 private room with two bunks)

 Cookshack : kitted out with pots, utensils, plates and worktop space.
 Remember to bring your own stove.

-Water: we have provided an outside tap and a proper area for washing up and drying your dishes.
+Water: treated water provided at outside tap and a proper area for washing up and drying your dishes.

 Campfire : everyone wants a fire when they camp!
 We face west so watch the sunset dip into the Atlantic.